gleechi/gleechi.github.io/pages/0.10.0/knowledge/push_interaction.md

 Using Unity game engine as an example, to create a pushable button, you add the component [VG_Articulation](unity_component_vgarticulation.0.10.0.html) to the object, and the parameters shown in below image create a button that can be pushed by index finger, and will bounce alternatively to the two <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.DiscreteStates}}">discrete states</a> when push is released (see [affordances](object_articulation.0.10.0.html#object-affordances)):

-{% include image.html file="unity/unity_vg_articulation_full.png" alt="VG Articulation" caption="VG_Articulation Component." %}
+{% include image.html file="unity/unity_vg_articulation_full_0.10.0.png" alt="VG Articulation" caption="VG_Articulation Component." %}

 * Since button is moving along a single axis linearly, we select the joint type to be PRISMATIC.
-* For PRISMATIC joint, we need to provide {% include tooltip.html tooltip="Pivot" text="pivot" %} which specifies the {% include tooltip.html tooltip="JointAxis" text="joint axis" %} along which object moves.
+* For PRISMATIC joint, we need to provide {% include tooltip.html tooltip="Pivot" text="anchor" %} which specifies the {% include tooltip.html tooltip="JointAxis" text="joint axis" %} along which object moves.
 * For PRISMATIC joint, we also need to provide {% include tooltip.html tooltip="JointLimit" text="joint limit" %}, i.e. a linear movement range between 0 and 0.014 meter.
-* Since the pushable button's movement direction (by {% include tooltip.html tooltip="Pivot" text="pivot" %}) is same as the direction we want hand to approach for pushing, so we don't need to specify a different {% include tooltip.html tooltip="PushPivot" text="push pivot" %}.
+* Since the pushable button's movement direction (by {% include tooltip.html tooltip="Pivot" text="anchor" %}) is same as the direction we want hand to approach for pushing, so we don't need to specify a different {% include tooltip.html tooltip="PushPivot" text="push direction" %}.
 * For push without physics, you need to select {% include tooltip.html tooltip="InteractionAffordance" text="interaction affordance" %} as INDEX_PUSHABLE.
 * To let object bounce back alternatively to two stages when push is release, you need to set the {% include tooltip.html tooltip="StateAffordance" text="state affordance" %} to be {% include tooltip.html tooltip="TwoStage" text="TWO_STAGE" %}.
 * To let object bounce back NOT to the lower boundary of the {% include tooltip.html tooltip="JointLimit" text="joint limit" %} (min = 0), but to slightly lower position, we set two {% include tooltip.html tooltip="DiscreteStates" text="discrete states" %} with first value 0.004 (>min).